How To Do A Scissor Sweep BJJ Step By Step

 Source: Bernardo Faria BJJ Fanatics

 Counting the scissor sweep demands that you maintain the correct posture and weight distribution (this applies to all Brazilian jiu-jitsu sweeps).
-This means that you have no chance to defend the scissor sweep if you have a lack of balance or bad posture, so fix these facts first.
+If you lack balance or lousy posture, you cannot defend the scissor sweep, so fix these facts first.

-Moreover, to counter the scissor sweep you have to reduce the opponent’s leg power that gives him the needed rotation.
-And to do so, you have the option to switch to the opposite direction of the sweep if you’re fast enough, or you can use your head to block the sweep.
+Moreover, to counter the scissor sweep, you have to reduce the opponent’s leg power, giving him the needed rotation.
+And to do so, you can switch to the opposite direction of the sweep if you’re fast enough, or you can use your head to block the sweep.

-In the next video, you will learn two methods to counter the scissor sweep.
+In the following video, you will learn two methods to counter the scissor sweep.

 Source: Wim Deputter